 Eligible local governments may receive annual grants for community development and affordable housing through application to the U. S. Department of Housing and Urban Development (HUD).
-Available grants include the Community Development Block Grant (CDBG) and the Home Investment Partnerships (HOME) grant.
-The CDBG Entitlement Program provides annual grants on a formula basis to entitled cities and counties to develop viable urban communities by providing decent housing and a suitable living environment, and by expanding economic opportunities, principally for low and moderate income persons.
+Available grants include the Community Development Block Grant (CDBG) and the HOME Investment Partnerships (HOME) grant.
+The CDBG Entitlement Program provides annual grants on a formula basis to entitled cities and counties to develop viable urban communities by providing a suitable living environment and decent housing, and by expanding economic opportunities, principally for low and moderate income (LMI) persons.
 The HOME program provides formula grants and is the largest Federal block grant to state and local governments designed exclusively to create affordable housing for low income households.
-A city must match community needs to eligible grant activities, and as part of that process, HUD requires grantees to prepare and submit a Consolidated Plan.
+A city may address community needs with eligible grant activities, and as part of that process, HUD requires grantees to prepare and submit a Consolidated Plan.
 The City of North Little Rock's Five Year Consolidated Plan FY2016 - FY2020 was developed in accordance with federal regulatory requirements at 24 CFR Part 91.

-The Consolidated Plan is used to outline levels of need in the areas of affordable housing, community development, special needs, and homelessness.
+The Consolidated Plan was used to outline levels of need in the areas of community development, affordable housing, special needs, and homelessness.
 This information was gathered through a number of approaches including public outreach, consultations with local agencies, a review of the latest demographic and economic data provided by HUD, and an analysis of market conditions.

-The consolidated planning process serves as a framework for a community-wide dialogue to identify housing and community development priorities that align and focus funding from the grant programs.
+The consolidated planning process serves as a framework for a community-wide dialogue to identify community development and housing priorities that align and focus funding from the grant programs.
 All funding recommendations for activities operated with these grants are evaluated based on the ability to help the City meet the goals outlined in this Plan.

 For each of the five years covered by the Consolidated Plan, the City of North Little Rock is required by HUD to prepare an Annual Action Plan.
-FY2017 represents year two (2) of the Consolidated Plan.
-This FY2017 Annual Action Plan serves as the application to HUD for CDBG and HOME funding, and details the intended activities to be funded as well as other actions that will be taken to meet the objectives of the Consolidated Plan.
+FY2018 represents year three (3) of the Consolidated Plan.
+This FY2018 Annual Action Plan serves as the application to HUD for CDBG and HOME funding, and details the intended activities to be funded as well as other actions that will be taken to meet the objectives of the Consolidated Plan.

-2. Summary of the objectives and outcomes identified in the Plan
+2. Summarize the objectives and outcomes identified in the Plan